nyu-cso-005-fa19/hw05/README.md

 where a=1 means that the block is allocated and a=0 that it is free.
-Further assume that the allocator maintains word (i.e. 16 bytes) alignment.
+Further assume that the allocator maintains word (i.e. 16 bits) alignment.
 Note that the full 16 bits of the header are used to store the block size.
 However, since block sizes are multiples of 8 bytes, the lowest 3 bits of the block size are always 0.
 Hence, the corresponding bits in the header can be repurposed to store other